shyamvkansagra/slate/source/includes/_inStockAlerts.md

 product | object | Object with keys - {"epi" (variant id), "empi" (product master id), "iu" (image url), "pr" (price)}
-callbackFn | function | Function that gets called after a successful HTTP API call errorFn | function | Function that gets called when an error occurs addToMailingList | boolean | Boolean to tell if user opted in or out from the mailing list (Note:- requires mailing list feature to be set up from Swym's end)
+callbackFn | function | Function that gets called after a successful HTTP API call errorFn | function | Function that gets called when an error occurs addToMailingList<span>optional</span> | boolean | Boolean to tell if user opted in or out from the mailing list (Note:- requires mailing list feature to be set up from Swym's end)